 - Sometimes, products can generate dust or noise that interferes with the signal.
 Choosing a highly sensitive sensor can eliminate this issue.

-As a non-contact level transmitter, ultrasonic sensors make a good choice for wastewater, corrosive liquids and more.
-Ultrasonics are simple, low-cost devices that measure accurate and reliable data without affecting your product.
+As a non-contact level sensor, an ultrasonic level sensor makes a good choice for wastewater, corrosive liquids and more.
+Ultrasonic level sensors are simple, low-cost devices that measure accurate and reliable data without affecting your product.

-Also, there are some limitations to Ultrasonic Transmitter, which can be overcome by Radar Level Transmitter.
+Also, there are some limitations to ultrasonic level measurement, which can be overcome by opting for radar level measurement.

 To know more about ultrasonic level sensors, you can get in touch with our engineers!